-Title: "2016 Carbon Neutral Action Report" Organization name: Board of Education of School District No. 8 (Kootenay Lake)
+Title: "2018 Carbon Neutral Action Report"

+Organization Name: Board of Education of School District No. 8 (Kootenay Lake)

-Declaration statement: This Carbon Neutral Action Report for the period January 1st, 2016 to December 31st, 2016 summarizes our emissions profile, the total offsets to reach net-zero emissions, the actions we have taken in 2016 to reduce our greenhouse gas emissions and our plans to continue reducing emissions in 2017 and beyond.
+Declaration statement: This Carbon Neutral Action Report for the period January 1st, 2018 to December 31st, 2018 summarizes our emissions profile, the total offsets to reach net-zero emissions, the actions we have taken in 2018 to reduce our greenhouse gas emissions and our plans to continue reducing emissions in 2019 and beyond.

-By June 30, 2017 School District No. 8 Kootenay Lake's final Carbon Neutral Action Report will be posted to our website at www.sd8.bc.ca.
+By June 30, 2019 School District No. 8 - Kootenay Lake's final Carbon Neutral Action Report will be posted to our website at www.sd8.bc.ca.

-Overview: Actions for 2016 include the continuation of a Facility Planning Process to improve student services and building efficiencies, completion of 3 boiler projects to reduce GHG emissions, participation in the City of Nelson Community Solar Garden Project.
-We have established our GHG reduction target and developed an Action Table.
+Overview: Actions taken 2018 include the continuation of a Facility Planning Process to improve student services and building efficiencies, completion of mechanical assessments at 8 sites to help prioritize and identify projects to reduce GHG emissions, complete window replacement/upgrade project at one site, upgraded Direct Digital Control (DDC) systems at four sites and completed DDC audits at all remaining sites, as well as continued participating in the City of Nelson Community Solar Garden Project.

-Emissions and Offset Summary Table:
+Emissions and Offset Summary Table